 Before purchasing a well water filtration system, it’s a good idea to test the water so you know what contaminants, if any, are present.
 It also lets you know the amounts of those contaminants and if the levels are high enough to warrant filtering them out.

 Water testing kits can be purchased online and can be done at home.
-Some are mailed to a lab for testing, while other test kits can be completed at home.
+Some are mailed to a lab for water testing, while other test kits can be completed at home.
 These at-home kits contain strips that change color depending on which contaminants are present.
-A local water company also can be hired to test the water.
+A local water company also can be hired to test the water quality.
 The Centers for Disease Control and Prevention (CDC) recommends testing well water annually.

 How We Chose the Best Well Water Filtration Systems

-When gathering our list of recommendations, we considered the most common issues with well water that homeowners deal with, then researched our top picks for a variety of categories.
+While conducting hands-on testing and gathering our list of recommendations, we considered the most common issues with well water that homeowners deal with, then researched our top picks for a variety of categories.
 Our list contains the best options for shoppers looking to eliminate bacteria, iron, sediment, and hardness from their water, as well as comprehensive three-stage filtration systems capable of tackling all issues in a single unit.

 One vital aspect of a good filtration system is flow rate, so we made sure that all our recommendations provided adequate flow rates of a minimum 7 gallons per minute to prevent slow-running water.
 Equally as important was filter longevity, since no one wants to be replacing filters every month.
 As such, our top picks all use high-quality filters that last anywhere from 3 months, up to an entire year.
 Some picks even have components that should last an impressive 10 years.